 Setting the clock – quick programming guide

-- press enter – then use the day/ hour / min buttons till correct time is displayed.
+- press enter – then use the day/ hour / min buttons until correct time is displayed.

 - Press enter